Hganavak/archive/_workshops/latex.md

 <img src="/assets/workshops/latex/project_structure.png" alt="Project File Structure" class="screenshot" />

 ## The \input{} Command
 In order to tell our `main.tex` file to grab the content from our new files, we simply use the `\input{}` command, and pass it the `path` to our new files.
 This path is *relative* to the location of the file that the command is in.
-For example, if we had a file named `methodology.tex` **within the same folder** as our `main.tex` file we would use the command `\input{"methodology.tex"}`.
+For example, if we had a file named `methodology.tex` **within the same folder** as our `main.tex` file we would use the command `\input{"methodology"}`.

-However, because we're nice and tidy Latex users, we put our chapters into the separate `chapters` folder, so we instead use the command `input{"chapters/introduction.tex"}` and `input{"chapters/background.tex"}`.
+However, because we're nice and tidy Latex users, we put our chapters into the separate `chapters` folder, so we instead use the command `input{"chapters/introduction"}` and `input{"chapters/background"}`.

 <div class="note">
 The double quotes <span class="manual-code">"</span> are optional in this case, but are recommended because otherwise Latex doesn't play nice if you have spaces in your file names.